Bullenhuser Damm: Neuengamme experimentation

 The collapsing western front and imminent approach of British troops prompted the perpetrators to murder the subjects of the experiment to cover up their crimes.
 The orders for the murders were issued from Berlin.

-The children, their four adult caretakers and six Soviet prisoners were brought by truck to the Bullenhuser Damm School in the Hamburg suburb of Rothenburgsort.
+The children, their four adult caretakers and six Soviet prisoners were taken by truck to the Bullenhuser Damm School in the Hamburg suburb of Rothenburgsort.
 The school had been taken over by the SS to house prisoners from Neuengamme used to clear rubble from the surrounding area after Allied bombing raids.
 The SS evacuated the building around April 11, 1945, leaving a skeleton crew of two SS guards: Ewald Jauch and Johann Frahm and a janitor.
 They were accompanied by three SS guards (Wilhelm Dreimann, Adolf Speck, and Heinrich Wiehagen), as well as the driver, Hans Friedrich Petersen, and SS physician Alfred Trzebinski.
 The children as well as others were told they were being taken to Theresienstadt.
 Upon arriving at the school they were led into the basement.
 According to one of the SS men present, the children "sat down on the benches all around and were cheerful and happy that they had been for once allowed out of Neuengamme.
 The children were completely unsuspecting."

 They were then made to undress and were then injected with morphine by Trzebinski.
 They were then led into an adjacent room and hanged from hooks set into the wall.
 The execution was overseen by SS Obersturmführer Arnold Strippel.
 The first child to be hanged was so light that the noose would not tighten.
 Frahm grabbed him in a bearhug and used his own weight to pull down and tighten the noose.
 The adults were hanged from overhead pipes; they were made to stand on a box, which was pulled away from under them.
 That same night, about 30 additional Soviet prisoners were also brought by lorry to the school to be executed; six escaped, three were shot trying to do so, and the rest were hanged in the basement.